learn-co-curriculum/dsc-gradient-boosting-lab/README.md

 These models didn't do poorly, but we could probably do a bit better by tuning some of the important parameters such as the **_Learning Rate_**.

+## Summary

+In this lab, we learned how to use scikit-learn's implementations of popular boosting algorithms such as AdaBoost and Gradient Boosted Trees to make classification predictions on a real-world dataset!